The First Law and Weak Cosmic Censorship for de Sitter Black Holes: Black Holes in de Sitter Spacetime

 \section{Black Holes in de Sitter Spacetime}

-In this section, we will define a class of spacetimes denoted as ``asymptotically de Sitter spacetime'', which we will focus on in this paper.
-We will also examine that the Reissner--Nordstr\"{o}m--de Sitter spacetime is, in fact, asymptotically de Sitter spacetime according to the definition provided here.
+In this section, we will define a class of spacetimes referred to as ``asymptotically de~Sitter spacetimes'', which we will focus on in this paper.
+Unlike asymptotically flat spacetimes, they do not have a naturally defined spatial infinity.
+In order to establish the first law for black holes in asymptotically de~Sitter spacetimes, we introduce a substitute for the spatial infinity which is denoted by $S_\infty$ here.
+We will also examine that the Reissner--Nordstr\"{o}m--de Sitter spacetime satisfies a certain fall-off condition, under which our definition of mass and another known definition, the Abbott--Deser mass, both of which are defined in the next section, coincide.